ankith-mohan/SEP/docs/index.md

 ### Helper functions
 These are functions that serve auxillary roles with SEP.
 As an end-user they might not be useful, but are listed anyway.
 - [genHerm](/helpers/genHerm.md): Generates a complex Hermitian matrix of the input dimensionality.
+- [genHouseholder](/helpers/genHouseholder.md): Generates a complex Hermitian or Positive Semidefinite matrix of the input dimensionality.